Access: Study Abroad is for Everyone!

 - International Gay & Lesbian Human Rights Commission (IGLHRC): Information by Country

-- International Lesbian and Gay Association: State Homophobia Map
+- International Lesbian and Gay Association: Homophobia Map of the World

 - Pew Global Research: Attitudes towards Homosexuality

 - University of South Florida: LGBT Student Guide for Going Abroad

 - U.S. Department of State: Information for LGBTI Travelers